Icinga/icinga2/doc/3-monitoring-basics.md

 >
 > The `interval` was set to 15m in the `generic-notification`
 > template example.
 Lower that value in your escalations by using a secondary
-> template or overriding the attribute directly in the `notifications` array
+> template or by overriding the attribute directly in the `notifications` array
 > position for `escalation-sms-2nd-level`.

 If the problem does not get resolved nor acknowledged preventing further notifications